-For our first example, we'll look at using Screen Values to filter a choice component.
-We're going to use the Property Manager template.
+Take a look at using Screen Values to filter a Choice component using the inventory template.

-In this app, there are many properties (houses) and each property has multiple units (apartments).
-When we pick a property, we only want to have to choose from a list of units within that property.
-We don't want to pick from a list of all units from all properties.
+In this app, there are many properties and each property has multiple units.
+When you pick a property, you only want to have to choose from a list of units within that property.
+You don't want to pick from a list of all units from all properties.

-Another use case for using Screen Values is when you have inline lists on details screens.
+Another use case for using Screen Values is when you have collections.

-When you have an inline list on a details screen, you have two contexts:
+When you have a collection, you have two contexts:

-Without screen values, the inline list doesn't know what screen it is being shown on.
+Without screen values, the collection doesn't know what screen it is being shown on.
 With screen values, you can use the containing screen's values in your conditions.